Rocker Phil Collins brings Alamo collection 'back home' to Texas

 “These artifacts are coming home,” said Collins, 63, who became fascinated by the Alamo while watching Fess Parker star as “Davy Crockett, King of the Wild Frontier,” while he was a small child growing up in suburban London.

-The items include the fringed leather pouch that Davy Crockett carried from his home in Tennessee into Texas, then a part of the Republic of Mexico, and the Alamo, which was built in the 1750s by Spanish colonists as a chapel to bring Christianity to the native peoples of what is now Texas.
+The items include the fringed leather pouch that Davy Crockett carried from his home in Tennessee into Texas, then a part of the Republic of Mexico, and the Alamo.

-The pouch, containing two musket balls and two tortillas, was recovered by a Mexican colonel following the 1836 battle between the Mexican Army and Texas settlers fighting for independence from Mexico, in which Crockett and nearly 190 other defenders were killed.
+The pouch, containing two musket balls and two tortillas, was recovered by a Mexican colonel following the 1836 battle, in which Crockett and nearly 190 other defenders were killed.

 Also included in the donation is an original Bowie knife that Jim Bowie had in his possession during the battle, and one of only four remaining rifles known to have been owned by Crockett.